Ancient Greek: Sample texts

-How you, men of Athens, are feeling under the power of my accusers, I do not know: actually, even I myself almost forgot who I was because of them, they spoke so persuasively.
-And yet, loosely speaking, nothing they have said is true.

 Modern use

 In education

 The study of Ancient Greek in European countries in addition to Latin occupied an important place in the syllabus from the Renaissance until the beginning of the 20th century.
-This was true as well in the United States, where many of the nation’s Founders received a classically based education.

-Latin was emphasized in American colleges, but Greek also was required in the Colonial and Early National eras, and the study of ancient Greece became increasingly popular in the mid-to-late Nineteenth Century, the age of American philhellenism.
-In particular, female intellectuals of the era designated the mastering of ancient Greek as essential in becoming a "woman of letters."
+This was true as well in the United States, where many of the nation's founders received a classically based education.
+Latin was emphasized in American colleges, but Greek also was required in the colonial and early national eras, and the study of ancient Greece became increasingly popular in the mid-to-late nineteenth century, the age of American philhellenism.
+In particular, female intellectuals of the era designated the mastering of ancient Greek as essential in becoming a "woman of letters".